mikarinneoracle/Phonebookassistant/README.md

 8 AC0C6CBB-08B7-4BD3-B39E-11FBD539FE91 COMPLETED
 9 A5AB9530-B39B-4FF4-B6BA-A03BB17DA99D COMPLETED
 ```

-- `upload-values.sh` can be also used to list the skills and entities when no parameters are supplied command line e.g. `upload-values.sh`
-- `abort.sh` can be also used to abort requests by supplying the `request id` as a poarameter from command line e.g. `abort.sh 1`
+- Note:`abort.sh` can be also used to <i>abort</i> pending requests by supplying the `request id` as a poarameter from command line e.g. `abort.sh 2`
-- Test the assistant with new `COUNTRY` dynamic entity values by typing `All countries`
+- Finally test the assistant with new `COUNTRY` dynamic entity values by typing `All countries`

 ### Instructions: